bot-app/trading/docs/includes/pricing.md

 Prices are always retrieved right before an order is placed, either by querying the exchange tickers or by using the orderbook data.

 !!!
 Note
-    Orderbook data used by Freqtrade are the data retrieved from exchange by the ccxt's function `fetch_order_book()`, i.e. are usually data from the L2-aggregated orderbook, while the ticker data are the structures returned by the ccxt's `fetch_ticker()`/`fetch_tickers()` functions.
+    Orderbook data used by Trading are the data retrieved from exchange by the ccxt's function `fetch_order_book()`, i.e. are usually data from the L2-aggregated orderbook, while the ticker data are the structures returned by the ccxt's `fetch_ticker()`/`fetch_tickers()` functions.
 Refer to the ccxt library [documentation](https://github.com/ccxt/ccxt/wiki/Manual#market-data) for more details.

 !!!
 Warning "Using market orders"
     Please read the section [Market order pricing](#market-order-pricing) section when using market orders.